 (a) Signing Bonus.
-The Company shall pay Executive a signing bonus in the amount of \$1,000,000 (the "Signing Bonus").
-The Signing Bonus shall be payable as follows: (i) an amount shall be paid to Executive on the effective date equal to \$1,000,000 less the projected "applicable employee remuneration" as defined in Section 162(m) (4) to be received by Executive during the calendar year ending December 31, 2000; and (ii) the remainder of the Signing Bonus (the "Deferred Signing Bonus") shall be a fully vested deferred obligation of the Company which shall be payable, together with investment earnings thereon, in accordance with Section 6 hereof.
-Payment of the Deferred Signing Bonus shall be facilitated by the Company contributing to the rabbi trust established pursuant to Section 6 (the "Rabbi Trust") an amount of cash equal to the Deferred Signing Bonus, as set forth in Sections 6.
+The Company shall pay Executive a signing bonus in the amount of 1,000,000 (the "Signing Bonus").
+The Signing Bonus shall be payable as follows: (i) an amount shall be paid to Executive on the effective date equal to 1,000,000 less the projected "applicable employee remuneration" as defined in Section $162(m)(4)^$ to be received by Executive during the calendar year ending December 31, 2000; and (ii) the remainder of the Signing Bonus (the "Deferred Signing Bonus") shall be a fully vested deferred obligation of the Company which shall be payable, together with investment earnings thereon, in accordance with Section 6 hereof.
+Payment of the rabbi trust established pursuant to Section 6 (the "Rabbi Trust") an amount of cash equal to the Deferred Signing Bonus, as set forth in Sections 6.